 Use the turn signal and proceed to a safe location along the right side of the road.
 If the area appears unsafe or dangerous, continue driving until you find a safe, well-lit place to stop.
 You can turn on your hazard lights to indicate you see the officer.
 If it's clear that you intend to pull over, most officers will understand.

 If the officer is driving an unmarked car, call 911 to verify that the unmarked vehicle pulling you over is an on-duty officer.
 You can also ask to see the officer's badge and photo ID.
 If the officer won't present it, request to call for another officer.
 Always contact 911 if the situation appears to be threatening or unsafe.
 You can also now text 911 in most parts of Virginia if you can't call.

 TIP: Officers will never give you the option of paying the ticket on the side of the road.

 Follow the officer's instructions

 Once you have verified the officer's identity, roll down the window and place both hands on the steering wheel.
 Do exactly what the officer asks, including providing your license and registration once requested.
 Alert the officer before reaching into the backseat, the glove compartment, or into a purse or other bag.

 Talk to the officer in a calm manner.

-Return to the Road Safely
+Return to the road safely

 Once the officer has instructed that you are free to leave, use your turn signal and look for oncoming traffic.
 Merge slowly onto the road when it’s safe.
 Remember to buckle up.

 I wish I could tell my younger self what I know now.
-That night long ago, cell phones weren't around yet.
+That night long ago, cell phones weren't around.
 Thankfully, I was smart enough to exchange insurance information with the other driver through a slightly cracked window.
 I was also able to drive my car away from the accident.
 If you aren’t so lucky and find yourself alone on the side of Virginia roads, follow our three safety rules so you too can stay safe and sound.